dominiquedevriese/ogp-notes/modular_effects.md

 	}
 }
 ```
-All three of these solutions are only possible because there is a single central effect abstraction for logging.
+All three of these solutions are easy to implement because there is a single central effect abstraction for logging.
-The different styles have the same benefits as we've seen before when we've used them for enforcing invariants on abstract state or representation invariants on internal state.
+The different styles have the same advantages and disadvantages as when we've used them for enforcing invariants on abstract state or representation invariants on internal state.

 Two other requirements, namely